 Debt collectors can refuse a payment plan.
 They’re not under any legal requirement to accept smaller payments over a period of time.
 Usually they’re going after the full amount, because obviously, debt collectors gotta collect.
 But this doesn’t mean they won’t work with you.

 Do not give them any money until you have the settlement offer in writing.
 We repeat: Get it in writing (on a piece of paper or even recorded in an email).
 Keep a copy of exactly how much you owe them.

 Do not give them electronic access to your checking account—they’ll clean you out.
-After you’ve agreed to paying a certain amount, they will want to draft your account for that amount.
-But remember: They lie.
+After you’ve agreed to paying a certain amount, they’ll want to draft your account for that amount.
+But remember, they lie.
 They’ll take more out than they agreed to and call it a “fee.”
 If you even try to get it back . . . well, good luck with that.

 Rinse and repeat.
 Work the debt snowball to clear up all these little inactive accounts or debts.
 Remember: They’ll settle with you if you offer them cash on the spot . . . even at a small percentage of your total balance.